 However, having guaranteed the bond, the surety will pay it initially on behalf of the principal and establishes the terms for the principal to repay the resulting debt.
 Failing to repay the surety may result in the surety suing the principal to recover the funds.

-How Much Does It Cost?
+How Much Does It Cost in Ohio?

 The annual premium for an Ohio contractor license bond is calculated by multiplying the required bond amount (set by the obligee) and the premium rate (assigned by the surety).
 The required bond amount, or “penal sum,” is the maximum that will be paid out on a claim.
 The premium rate reflects the risk of the surety not being repaid for claims paid on the principal’s behalf.
 That risk is measured in terms of the principal’s personal credit score.